hapax/hapax.github.io/assets/exponential.md

 It can rigorously established that the exponential function can be written as this infinite polynomial $p_\infty(x)$, also called a *power series*.
-But we will continue to play fast and loose with the rules, and ignore formal proofs.
+But we will continue to play fast and loose with the rules, ignoring the messy business of formal proof.

 #### Small changes